colinxy/cs32-proj2-test/README.md

 `./run_test.sh`

-If the test output ends with two lines,
+If the test output ends with following lines,

 ```
 Passed all tests